 Based on public feedback during the Unmet Transit Needs workshops and public transit comment cards received, BCAG evaluates the system on an ongoing basis.
-As a result of the feedback received since the consolidation took effect, BCAG has continued to implement changes as able to.
+As a result of the feedback received since the consolidation took effect, BCAG has continued to implement changes as they are able to.
+Not all changes are the result of comments from the Unmet Transit Needs.
+BCAG receives comments year-round, and if appropriate will implement a suggested change at any time.